kamilazdybal/pv-optimization/README.md

 → This [Jupyter notebook](jupyter-notebooks/Figure-04-Physical-insight-into-the-optimized-PVs.ipynb) can be used to reproduce Fig. 4 and Fig. 10.

+### Reproducing Fig. 5, Fig. 6, and Fig. 7 - Towards flamelet-like model adaptivity

+→ This [Jupyter notebook](jupyter-notebooks/Figure-05-06-07-Towards-flamelet-like-model-adaptivity.ipynb) can be used to reproduce Fig. 5, Fig. 6, and Fig. 7

 ### Reproducing supplementary Figs. S37-S38 - The effect of scaling encoder inputs prior to training

 → This [Jupyter notebook](jupyter-notebooks/SUPPLEMENT-Effect-of-scaling-encoder-inputs.ipynb) can be used to reproduce supplementary Figs. S37-S38.